National Survey of Employers

 Some questions in the survey remain consistent from year to year, or are asked every few years, so that we can monitor changes over time in workplace practices.
 We add new questions to address our current and future-focused work priorities.

-To date the survey has included questions on the following topics:
+To date the survey has included questions on a range of topics including:

-- the use of minimum wage rates and the effect of minimum wage increases
+- Minimum wages and the impact of minimum wage increases

-- workplace health and safety systems and practices
+- Health and safety leadership, systems and practices

 National Survey of Employers 2016/17